-Any read to the command register while a command is in progress returns the value written to the command register upon initiation of the command.
-Once a command finishes, the operation-code (OPCOD) bit group in the command register is reset to null.
+Any read to the command register while a command is in progress will return the value written to the command register upon initiation of the command.
+Once a command finishes, the operation-code (OPCOD) bit group in the command register will be reset to null.
 In this way, the status of a requested command can be monitored/polled by the host.

-With the exception of the software-reset (SWRST) bit, which can be written at any time, writes to the command register while a command is in progress causes RDY inactive and is ignored if the write cycle is terminated before the previously requested command finishes.
+With the exception of the software-reset (SWRST) bit, which can be written at any time, writes to the command register while a command is in progress will cause RDY inactive and will be ignored if the write cycle is terminated before the previously requested command finishes.